 There are a few places that an engineer should look when interested in contributing to Open-FCoE:

 Open-FCoE was designed to be a Low Level Driver (LLD) of the Linux SCSI subsystem.
-We will discuss changes on firstname.lastname@example.org, but all changes must be approved by the linux-scsi list and ultimately the Linux community before they are accepted into the kernel.
-Patches agreed upon by the Open-FCoE community will be collected and pushed to the linux-scsi mailing list at the appropriate times.
+We will discuss changes on firstname.lastname@example.org, but all kernel code changes must be approved by the linux-scsi list and ultimately the Linux community before they are accepted into the kernel.
+FCoE user tools patches are finalized and applied at email@example.com against its user tools git code repositories but kernel patches agreed upon by the Open-FCoE community will be collected by linux-scsi mailing list, so should be send directly linux-scsi while CCed to firstname.lastname@example.org for their review and acceptance.

 At the time of this page's writing there is no formal process for reporting new defects.
 The easiest way to report a defect would be to mail email@example.com.